Why carry an IDP while driving in Spain?

 But first, you need to ask yourself, whether you need an international driver’s license in Spain?

 You don't have to get yourself a Spanish driving license nor undergo a Spanish driving test.
 But, you need to acquire an IDP, especially when you’re coming in from an English-speaking country.
 Although many tourists have visited the country and many Spanish citizens already know the language, it’s not a given that law officers know it.
-To avoid any trouble, get yourself an IDP, so there is no language barrier between you and the law officials at border checkpoints.
+To avoid any trouble, get yourself the Spanish license, so there is no language barrier between you and the law officials at border checkpoints.

 However, how does one get an International Driving Permit in Spain?

-You may acquire an IDP for Spain at any authorized office.
+You may acquire an International Driving Permit for Spain at any authorized office.
 However, this takes days to get processed, and it would be bad if your itinerary only permits you a few days in the country.
 Although you don't need to get a Spanish driving license, it's wise to get an International Drivers Permit for Spain in advance from the International Driver’s Association.
-Getting an international driving license from this website online is easy.
+Getting the Spanish license from this website online is easy.
 The printed copy can be shipped to you in 24 hours in the US and within 30 days internationally.
 If you want your digital copy, it can arrive in 2 hours or even 20 minutes!

-So, if you have finally decided where to go and have also secured an IDP, then you should consider going to these famous locations:
+So, if you have finally decided where to go and have also secured the Spanish license, then you should consider going to these famous locations:

 Which Top Destination Should You Go in Spain?